-the nose in the camera image and uses this to control Dasher [WM02], an alternative text-input tool, allowing hands-free text input with a speed of 12 words per minute.
+The "nose mouse" [HBMB07] tracks the position of the nose in the camera image and uses this to control Dasher [WM02], an alternative text-input tool, allowing hands-free text input with a speed of 12 words per minute.
 The tracker is based on geometric features that are related to the intrinsic dimensionality of multidimensional signals.
 These features can be used to determine the position of the nose in the image robustly using a very simple bounding-box classifier, trained on a set of labelled sample images.
 Despite its simplicity, the classifier generalizes well to subjects it was not trained on.
-An important result is that the robustness of the nose tracker could be drastically increased by using both the intensity and the depth signals of the ToF-camera, compared to using either of the signals alone (see Fig. 10).
-A similar approach has been used in [WLL07] to detect faces based on a combination of gray-scale and depth information from a ToF-camera.
+An important result is that the robustness of the nose tracker was drastically increased by using both the intensity and the depth signals of the ToF camera, compared to using either of the signals alone (see Fig. 10).
+A similar approach was used in [WLL07] to detect faces based on a combination of gray-scale and depth information from a ToF camera.
 Additionally, active contours are used for head segmentation.

-Figure 10: Left: Example nose-detection results shown on ToF range image; detection error rate is 0,03 [BHMB08a].
+Figure 10: Left: Sample nose-detection results shown on ToF range image; detection error rate is 0,03 [BHMB08a].
 Right: The direction the user is pointing in can be computed from the difference vector between the positions of the head and hand [HBMB09].

 Figure 11: Top: An overlay of two ToF images in a gait sequence.
-The two image correspond to one stride.
+The two images correspond to one stride.
 Bottom: the articulated human pose model fitted to the ToF gait sequence using a pose-cut algorithm for ToF data [RPL09].

-Human-Machine-Interaction during an intervention in the sterile environment of an operation room is becoming an important application due to the increasing incorporation of medical imaging.
-Available ToF cameras have been successfully used to provide a robust, marker-less, real-time, three-dimensional interaction interface by detecting hand gestures and movements [PSFH08, SPH08b].
+Human machine interaction during an intervention in the sterile environment of an operating room is becoming an important application due to the increasing incorporation of medical imaging.
+ToF cameras have been successfully used to provide a robust, marker-less, real-time, three-dimensional interaction interface by detecting hand gestures and movements [PSFH08, SPH08b].

-Gesture recognition is another important user interaction area, which can clearly benefit from current ToF-sensors.
-First results are presented in [HM08], where only range data are used.
-Here, motion is detected using band-pass filtered difference range images.
+In [HM08], only range data are used for gesture recognition based on motion that is detected using band-pass filtered difference range images.
 [HMF08] extends this to full body gesture recognition using spherical harmonics.

 Deictic (pointing) gestures are an important class of gestures.
-ToF-cameras make it possible to measure directly where a user is pointing in space.
+ToF cameras make it possible to measure directly where a user is pointing in space.
 The pointing direction can be used to determine whether a gesture is made towards the system or other people, and to assign different meanings to the same gesture depending on pointing direction [HBMB09].
 In this work, deictic gestures are used to control a slide-show presentation: Pointing to the left or right of the screen and making a "hand flick" gesture switches to the previous or next slide.
 A "virtual laser pointer" is displayed when the user points at the screen.
 Fig. 10 shows an example detection of a deictic gesture.

-Furthermore, the fitting of articulated human models have also been reported.
-In [ZDF08] a set of upper body feature points are tracked over time in a ToF image data stream, and an articulated human model is subsequently used for estimating the pose of the body parts in a closed loop tracking control algorithm.
-Moreover, the model provides a feedback to the feature detection in order to resolve ambiguities or to provide estimates of undetected features.
-Based on a simple kinematic model, constraints such as joint limit avoidance, and self penetration avoidance are implemented.
+Furthermore, the fitting of articulated human models has also been reported.
+In [ZDF08], a set of upper-body feature points is tracked over time in a ToF image data stream, and an articulated human model is subsequently used to estimate the pose of the body parts in a closed-loop tracking control algorithm.
+Moreover, the model provides feedback to the feature detection in order to resolve ambiguities or to provide estimates of undetected features.
+Based on a simple kinematic model, constraints such as joint limit avoidance and self-penetration avoidance are implemented.